vladfaust/vladfaust.github.io/posts/2020-08-27-sponsoring-onyx.md

 I've been working on the [Onyx programming language](/posts/2020-08-20-the-onyx-programming-language) full-time for the past year.
 The work includes standardization and implementation.
-The process is _near to completion_, and there is a solid chance for you to write your name in history.
+The process is _near to completion_, and there is a substantial chance for you to write your name in history.

 In this post, I'll try to justify my eager will to grab your money with some proof of work.

-By the way, I assume you've read my recent [post on System Programming](/posts/2019-08-16-system-programming-in-2k20), there is a [section](/posts/2019-08-16-system-programming-in-2k20/#on-open-source-sustainability) regarding to the open-source sustainability; as long as all my work is open, I'm also, um, an open-source engineer and thus need finanical support.
+By the way, I assume you've read my recent [post on System Programming](/posts/2019-08-16-system-programming-in-2k20), there is a [section](/posts/2019-08-16-system-programming-in-2k20/#on-open-source-sustainability) regarding to the open-source sustainability; as long as all my work is open, I'm also, um, an open-source engineer and thus need financial support.

 ## Deeds Already Done

-The onyxlang.com domain name was registered at June 20^th^ 2019.
+The onyxlang.com domain name was registered on June 20^th^ 2019.
-As I have a sin of registering domains as soon as I have a solid idea, the day may be treated as the Onyx birth day.
+As I have a sin of registering domains as soon as I have a solid idea, the day may be treated as the Onyx birthday.

 Today is August 27^th^ 2020, and I've already spent a plethora of time on Onyx.
 You can see it for yourself in [NXSF](https://github.com/nxsf) and [FancySoft](https://github.com/fancysofthq) organization repositories!

 ### Tracked Time

-From June 20^th^ 2019 until August 27^th^ 2020, this is the total time I've spent on *coding* Onyx specificaiton, reference(s) and implementation(s):
+From June 20^th^ 2019 until August 27^th^ 2020, this is the total time I've spent on *coding* Onyx specification, reference(s) and implementation(s):

 ::: hero